anvilsecure/aws-sigv4/README.md

 - AWS_CONFIG_FILE
 - AWS_SHARED_CREDENTIALS_FILE

-If using the aws cli, set AWS_CA_BUNDLE to the path of your burp certificate.
+If using the aws cli, set AWS_CA_BUNDLE to the path of your burp certificate (in PEM format).

 ## Screenshots